You are here

 - Unit of local, county, municipal, State, or Federal Government

 - Any other type of private non-profit organization

-Key sponsor responsibilities include:
+Key responsibilities of a sponsor include:

 - Hire, train, and supervise staff and volunteers

-- Conduct a non-profit food service account
+- Manage Finances and conduct a non-profit food service account

 - Competitively procure food to be prepared or contract with a food service management company or meal vendor to be delivered

 - Follow federal, state and local procurement requirements

 - Maintain a procurement policy for purchasing goods and services

 - Serve meals that meet federal meal pattern requirements